 Wouldn’t it have been awesome to be able to step back in time to see a medieval tournament?
 Would you like to see live knights jousting or swinging impressive swords in a melee?
 Medieval Times Dinner and Tournament offers that experience for you.
 You can cheer for your favourite knights as they clash to become the queen’s champion.
 Witness the grace of their horsemanship and their ferocity in arms.

 But that’s not all.
 Medieval Times also offers you a four-course meal fit for royalty with host Queen Isabella.
 You’ll get your choice of meat or vegetarian meals along with beverages.
 You may even be surprised by the touches of silverware, too.
-Tickets go fast, so don’t wait to book your Medieval Times experience.
+Tickets go fast, so don’t wait.

 If you love battling knights, chances are you love history.
 The Meadowlands Museum in nearby Rutherford, New Jersey, resides in the historic Yereance-Berry House, a landmark in the region.